LinusBorg/vue-simple-portal/package/README.md

 ### Targeting elements inside of your Vue app

-The general advise is to only mount to elements *outside* of your Vue app, as that's the prime use case of this library.
+The general advice is to only mount to elements *outside* of your Vue app, as that's the prime use case of this library.
 If you need to mount to locations *inside of* your app, consider using [portal-vue](https://portal-vue.linusb.org) instead.

 That being said, you *can* move content to an element that is controlled by Vue, i.e. is part of the template of some other component.